Can I drive a van on a car licence?

 You should always remember the extra width and length of the van and the fact that the steering may not be as fast-acting as your car’s.
 Allow yourself plenty of space when handling tight junctions and corners and remember that a road you can pass easily in a Ford Fiesta may not allow a Transit through at all.

-Also remember that most vans offer either very little or no rearward visibility whatsoever.
-You’ll find yourself relying on the door mirrors and not the view through the rear screen.
+Also remember that most vans offer either very little or no rearward visibility whatsoever, and you’ll instead find yourself relying on the door mirrors.
 There may also not be an interior rear-view mirror.
-Although becoming increasingly popular, parking sensors are less likely to feature on a rental van than a family car.
+Although becoming increasingly popular, parking sensors and reversing cameras are less likely to feature on a rental van than a family car.
 So, without those to rely on, when reversing into a restrictive parking space or driveway, it’s worth having a co-pilot who can help with parking guidance when you need it.

-You’ll also need to consider the height of whatever van you hire.
-Most Ford Transits will render the average multi-storey car park strictly out-of-bounds and you may find other height restrictions that your rental van falls foul of.
+You’ll also need to consider the height of the van you hire.
+Most Ford Transits will render the average multi-storey car park strictly out-of-bounds and you may find other height restrictions that your van falls foul of.
 Many vans have their overall height prominently marked on the dashboard.

 Can I drive a minibus?